codinuum/diffast/README.md

     $ ./cca.py diffast -c results samples/java/0/Test.java samples/java/1/Test.java

-Once you have built [DiffViewer](diffviewer), you can inspect the AST differences in a viewer window.
-See [`diffviewer/README.md`](diffviewer/README.md) for details.
+If you want to inspect the AST differences in a viewer window, you have to initialize a submodule `diffviewer` first.

+    $ git submodule init
+    $ git submodule update

+See [`diffviewer/README.md`](diffviewer/README.md) to build the viewer.
+Once you heve built the viewer, you can run the viewer as follows.

     $ diffviewer/run.py -c results samples/java/0/Test.java samples/java/1/Test.java

-You can run both Diff/AST and DiffViewer by the following line.
+You can also run both at once.

     $ ./cca.py diffast -c results --view samples/java/0/Test.java samples/java/1/Test.java